futrbeta/futrbeta.github.io/_posts/2016-09-16-Post-mounts-Adapters-and-Standards.md

 By looking at the specs for DNM USD-6, there should be a IS mount on them.
 So what I needed was an IS 180mm adapter and that what I ordered.

 But after getting the fork I started to realize that there more custom parts than just the 1 1/8" steerer.
-Theres also a diffrent wheel (20mm tru axel) and disk brake mounts.
+Theres also a different wheel (20mm thru axel) and disk brake mounts.
 Yes can have two cali on these forks. =)

-I started to look for adapters from the Post Mounts to an 180mm disc, but started to get confused when there where diffrent adapters to the same size discs.
-It couldnt be? sure it could.
-There are 4 diffrent post mounts!
+I started to look for adapters from the Post Mounts to an 180mm disc, but started to get confused when there where different adapters to the same size discs.
+It couldn't be? sure it could.
+There are 4 different post mounts!

 PM 5" for 140mm
 PM 6" for 160mm